 - Planning.
 GiGL data inform the planning process via two main routes.

-Local authority access Planning, biodiversity and parks departments can engage with GiGL data through their borough SLA, and use their full resolution data to help appraise ecological risks or opportunities.
+Local authority planning, biodiversity and parks departments can engage with GiGL data through their borough SLA, and use their full resolution data to help appraise ecological risks or opportunities.

 Planning applications can be informed by a GiGL data search report.
 These are normally commissioned and interpreted by a qualified ecological consultant.
 Data search reports typically include information about protected and invasive species, habitat survey data, open space information and data and citations for designated areas.
 Read more on GiGL’s role in planning.

 - Recording.
 One of the most important of GiGL’s services is supporting recorders.
-We help with the digitisation and verification of records as well as providing advice on the collection of records.
+We can help with the digitisation and verification of records as well as providing advice on the collection of records.
 We are also able to provide access to existing data for a recorder’s taxon or site of interest.
 Any recorder who would like to access GiGL data should get in touch.

 We have also built a number of public survey forms for partners wishing to find out more about particular species in their area, and to engage with the public.

 - Education.
 Many of GiGL’s SLA holders have an education remit.
 They can use GiGL data and services to support educational initiatives and public engagement.
 For example, we helped design and host the online version of South London’s Horniman Museum’s ‘naturebase’ wildlife survey.